-Pear Deck is a digital whiteboard that allows teachers and students to interact in a whole new way.
+Pear Deck is a digital whiteboard that allows teachers and students to interact differently.
 It’s as easy as PPT but far more engaging.
 This tool will enable teachers to share their PowerPoints or Google Slides with students by adding interactive slides.
-Pear Deck also allows students to answer questions on their own devices and share ideas with the entire class.
+Pear Deck also allows students to answer questions independently and share ideas with the class.

 10. Microsoft Sway